max22-/uxn-esp32/README.md

 # Uxn

-An assembler and emulator for a [tiny stack-based computer](https://wiki.xxiivv.com/site/uxn.html), written in ANSI C.
+An assembler and emulator for the [Uxn stack-machine](https://wiki.xxiivv.com/site/uxn.html), written in ANSI C.

 ## Build